 There is no right of appeal against the Monitoring Officer's decision.
-The complainant should be informed that it may be possible to bring a complaint against the decision via the LGO.

 Additional Help

 If you need additional support in relation to this decision notice or future contact with the Borough Council, please let us know as soon as possible.
 If you have difficulty reading this notice, we can make reasonable adjustments to assist you, in line with the requirements of the Equality Act 2010.
 We can also help if English is not your first language.
 Please refer to the attached Community Interpreting Service leaflet or contact our Customer Services on [insert telephone number] or email [insert email address].